 Our strategic risk register recognises and prepares mitigating actions meeting the risk management processes described within the governance statement.
-The risks captured are:
+The most significant risks are:

-• Failure to deliver effective regulatory functions due to a lack of resources to deliver to PSA standards or as a result of the effort required to transfer the regulation of social work to SWE.
+- Failure to effectively deliver regulation due to a lack of resources to deliver to PSA standards or as a result of the effort required to transfer the regulation of social work to SWE.
 The proposal to increase our fees is subject to parliamentary approval.
-The transfer of social work regulation has required, and will continue to require, careful planning and collaboration and sufficient resources funded by government.
-The costs of the transfer will be covered by a grant from government.

-- Failure to anticipate and respond to changes in the external environment such as Brexit, continued devolution of healthcare, addition and deletion of professions to regulate and potential regulatory reform.
+The transfer of social work regulation has required, and will continue to require, careful planning and collaboration and sufficient resources funded by government. - Failure to anticipate and respond to changes in the external environment such as Brexit, continued devolution of healthcare, addition and deletion of professions to regulate and potential regulatory reform.
 Preparations for a no-deal Brexit have been made and will be implemented if required.
-The HCPC has responded to the consultation on regulatory reform and will continue to engage with stakeholders to encourage reform and refine any future legislative changes. - Failure to be a trusted regulator and meet stakeholder expectations, which includes the management of stakeholder engagement and key relationships as well as reputation management.
+The HCPC has responded to the consultation on regulatory reform and will continue to engage with stakeholders to encourage reform and refine any future legislative changes.

+- Failure to be a trusted regulator and meet stakeholder expectations, which includes the management of stakeholder engagement and key relationships as well as reputation management.
 Regular opinion polling helps the HCPC to understand stakeholders' needs and expectations.
 The stakeholder communications and engagement plan will be updated, and complemented by personal engagement plans for senior managers. - Failure to be an efficient regulator due to the operational failure of processes or the inability to manage data as well as the vulnerability of IT security.
 This risk also includes financial security, timely and accurate reporting, and the recruitment, retention and training of Partners, Council and employees.
 Effective IT system design, maintenance of ISO27001 Information Security certification and development of a Quality Assurance function are helping to mitigate this risk, alongside the proposal to increase our fees. - Failure of leadership, governance or culture including the effectiveness of Council, strategy setting, risk management and business planning, and the existence of relevant policies for whistleblowing, for example, and processes for performance development.
 Recruitment processes for Council are robust, and Council and Committee papers include well-reasoned decision making.
 An organisation-wide equality, diversity and inclusion policy has been approved and will bring long-term benefits for employees, stakeholders and the organisation.
-Training and internal communications ensure Partners, Council and employees are aware of such policies and that appropriate practise is embedded.
+Training and internal communications ensure Partners, Council and employees are aware of such policies.

-Christine Elliott Chair
+Christine Elliott

+Chair

+Chief Executive and Registrar Accounting Officer